deepsense-ai/seahorse/docs/classes/estimator.md

 ## Example

 [Logistic Regression](../operations/logistic_regression.html) is an operation that outputs an untrained model, which is an Estimator.
-It is passed to Fit operation.
-We get a trained model as result of fitting.
+It is passed to the Fit operation.
+We get a trained model as a result of fitting.
-The trained model is a Transformer that can be used in [Transform](../operations/transform.html) operation for scoring on new data.
+The trained model is a Transformer that can be used in the [Transform](../operations/transform.html) operation for scoring on new data.

 ![estimator example](../img/estimator_example.png){: .img-responsive .centered-image .spacer}